Summary

 Job Title: Technical Writer

-Accomplishments: Prepare technical documentation for a computer system security audit in various formats.
-This included security protocols, using software as a service, HTTP, and web APIs.
+Accomplishments: Prepare technical documentation for a computer system security audit.
+This included creating graphics, including network diagrams.
+Topics included security protocols, using software as a service, HTTP, and web APIs.

 Tools: Microsoft Office 360 (Word, PowerPoint), Microsoft Visio.
 Teamwork.